 Your geographic position is obviously the problem here.
 But since you cannot keep going back and forth between your current location and South Africa, you need a much practical solution.

 Instead of changing your physical whereabouts, why don’t you switch to a South African IP address?
 Sounds much easier, right?

 The only way to hide your actual Internet Protocol address and replace it with another one is with a VPN.
 This tool will also redirect your traffic to a foreign server of your choice, making it appear as if you were there.
-And this entire process requires the minimum effort from your part.
+And this entire process requires the minimum effort on your part.

 Just connect to a server from South Africa, open the DStv website or app, and enjoy your favorite programs no matter where you are.

 How to Install a VPN and Access DStv Now

 The majority of people who wish to watch DStv from abroad are expats from South Africa and other nearby countries.
 And we can understand their frustrations when it comes to geo-blocks and restricted content.